zhijun-gu/sublime-evernote/README.md

 The `tags` field can be an unquoted list or a json list such as `["my long tag", "tag2"]`.

+If the `evernote_autocomplete` is true, the list of notebooks and tags will be offered as autocompletion in the metadata block.

 **PLEASE NOTE**: the format for the metadata is currently rather restricted and it is just a small subset of YAML.
 The only recognised keys are `title`, `tags` and `notebook`, the others will be ignored and can be discarded (for example if you edit the note from other clients).

 # Equations